sustainable-computing/PrivDiffuser/README.md

 | MotionSense     | gender                      |
 | WiFi-HAR        | weight                      |

-Due to the file size limit, we compressed the datasets, pre-trained models, and evaluation models into a zip file (DatasetsAndModels.zip) and uploaded to an anonymous Google Drive: https://drive.google.com/file/d/1168ZSbA4CjzZ8YLkGr-wE-u-gBVfV9jN/view?usp=sharing

-After downloading the zip file, unzip to get 3 folders named `eval_models`, `datasets`, and `models`.
-Then move them to the root directly and run the Jupyter Notebook.
-The default path in the notebook should point to the corresponding models and datasets correctly.

 `PrivDiffuser.ipynb`: jupyter notebook for running the PrivDiffuser code base.

 `eval_models`: contains pre-trained evaluation models.